 Star Wars: Galaxy’s Edge Dining

-- Docking Bay 7 Food and Cargo — Quick Service restaurant open for breakfast, lunch, and dinner.
+- Docking Bay 7 Food and Cargo — Quick Service restaurant open for lunch and dinner.
 They offer cuisine from Batuu (really American food with a bit of a twist and a creative name.)

 - Ronto Roasters — Quick Service location known for Ronto Wraps (made with pork sausage).
 Open for breakfast, lunch, and dinner.

 - Oga’s Cantina — Bar/Lounge with Star Wars themed cocktails and mocktails.
 You will definitely want a reservation for this popular place!

 - Kat Saka’s Kettle — Quick Service Snack location offering flavored popcorn.

 - Milk Stand — Quick Service Snack location where you can get the famous blue and green milk.